riyaarya/commonInfo/JavaTest.md

 15: Why use interface over abstract class?

-16: What is exception handling in java?
+# 16: What is exception handling in java?

+Exception handling a methodology using which we try to minimize the unwanted behaviour or control the unwanted behavior of the program or software.
+Java provides exception handling class which has defined set of exceptions as well as we can alos define the special exception or condition.

 17: What is try and catch?
+Using Try and Catch we handle the exception in java.
+Basically the code that can possibly throw error we put in Try block and if that exception or error occured then its catch by Catch block.

+Example:

+try
+{
+num=i/m;// if m is 0 it will catch divide by 0 exception

+}catch(Exception e)
+{

+}

-18: Write the general syntax for try and catch?
+# 18: Write the general syntax for try and catch?
+try{
+/*
+Code that can possibly throw error
+*/
+}catch()
+{
+/*
+code that will perform damage control or do something when the exception is caught */
+}

-19: What is the exception name if file is not able to locate?
+# 19: What is the exception name if file is not able to locate?

+When the program is not able to locate file or file path is wrong it will Senf FileNotFoundException

-20: What is use of static?
+# 20: What is use of static?

+Static is keyword in java which is used to memory management.
+Any variable, method or class can be defined static, once its defined static its allocated only once and then from that memory only its used.

+For better example see this page and the image at down - https://www.javatpoint.com/static-keyword-in-java

-21: What is Final and finally in java?
+# 21: What is Final and finally in java?

+Final is the keyword which is used to make any variable, method or class constant or rigid state which have restricts the normal use

+- if the variable is defined as Final and assigned a value its value can not be changed in any condition
+- if a method is defined Final it can not be overridden when extendsto other class, meaning lets say if the class  has a method like this

+class Bike{
+  final void run(){System.out.println("running");}
+}

+class Honda extends Bike{
+   void run(){System.out.println("running safely with 100kmph");}

+   public static void main(String args[]){
+   Honda honda= new Honda();
+   honda.run();
+   }
+}
+in this even if we extends the class bike and then define run again in this method, the run of super class cant be overridden.

+- if the class is defined Final we cant not extend that class

+final class Bike{}

+class Honda1 extends Bike{
+  void run(){System.out.println("running safely with 100kmph");}

+  public static void main(String args[]){
+  Honda1 honda= new Honda1();
+  honda.run();
+  }
+}

+above code will give error

-22: When we use super keyword in java?
+# 22: When we use super keyword in java?
+Super keyword is used in the subclass when two methods are overridden.
+Its used to get the access or functionality of overridden method of super class.

+Example:
+class Animal
+{
+    void eat()
+    {
+    System.out.println("eating...");
+    }
+}
+class Dog extends Animal
+{
+void eat(){System.out.println("eating bread...");}
+void bark(){System.out.println("barking...");}
+void work(){
+super.eat();
+bark();
+}
+}

 23: Write an example of array list in java?